loslab/easypace/README.md

 ### License
 Please cite Easypace if it helps you in your research.

 This project is licensed under a BSD 3-Clause license.
-See the [LICENSE.md](licence.md) file for details.
+See the [LICENSE](LICENSE) file for details.